CheatCod/obsidian-notes/CS 245/Week 5/Adders.md

 alias: [Adder]
 ---
 # Adders
-[[Logic circuits]] can be used to carry out addition of two positive integer from their binary expansion.
+[[Logic Circuits]] can be used to carry out addition of two positive integer from their binary expansion.

 - First we build a circuit that can be used to find x + y when x and y are each a single bit (0 or 1)